Huasenberg/Sudoku-Vocabulary/README.md

 ### `Test Driven Development`

 - When a user decided to exit the current board, the user will be prompted with a message if they want to save the board or not.
 There will be an option in the main menu for users who want to return to a saved board.

+## 18. BETTER VICTORY DETECTION

+### `User Story`

+- As a user, I don't want to have to click the "check" button after I have completed the game

+### `Test Driven Development`

+- When a user plays the Sudoku game, the game will automatically check if the board is completed or not rather than having the user to press the button